Jin418code/Jin418code/README.md

 First step with Swift. <br/>
 I step into this field quite late. <br/>
 I am late, but I have endless energy for learning and willpower. <br/>
-But I have the most highest motivation that cannot be compared to anyone else. <br/>
+And I have the most highest motivation that cannot be compared to anyone else. <br/>
 I'll do everything to reach my goal.
 And I'll smile while I remind my hard past life. <br/>
 For it, I'll run.
 I have to run.
 I am ready for all <br/>